top of page

 Hobbies Are a Healthy Form of Engagement

-A hobby gives your brain something structured, low-stakes, and solvable — which reduces rumination, stabilizes attention, and lowers stress.
+A hobby gives your brain something structured, low-stakes, and solvable.
+This reduces rumination, stabilizes attention, and lowers stress.

 Across multiple studies, hobbies consistently: